power2dmax/CAM-Python/Platformer Games/G's Grand Adventure/README.rst

 About:
 ==========
-Simple platformer game using pygame
+Simple platformer game using arcade

 Usage:
 ==========